glucoseinc/vhakg-tools/README.md

 - Perform the same steps as in GUI
 - Run `cd cli`
 - Run `pip install -r requirements.txt` only for the first time
+- Select the tool you would like to use:
+  - Search by activities
     - Run `python mmkg-search.py -h` if you want to know command arguments
     - Run `python mmkg-search.py args`
+  - Search by actions
+    - Run `python action-object-search.py -h` if you want to know command arguments
+    - Run `python action-object-search.py args`

 #### Example